 Dynamic.
 Chaotic.
 Intimidating.
 Sweaty.
 Bonkers.
 Delicious.
 While many words can be used to describe the singular experience that is Ho Chi Minh City, "verdant" has rarely been one of them.

-As a means of reintroducing much-needed greenery to the former Saigon, award-winning Vo Trong Nghia Architects has developed a lovely and unusual dwelling that resembles a quintet of oversized concrete planters — an arrangement you’d be more likely to find on the patio steps than in the uber-dense residential heart of a bustling city.
+As a means of reintroducing much-needed greenery to the former Saigon, the award-winning eponymous firm of Vietnamese architect Vo Trong Nghia has developed a lovely and unusual dwelling that resembles a quintet of oversized concrete planters — an arrangement you’d be more likely to find on the patio steps than in the uber-dense residential heart of a bustling city.

 All of the people-sized planters are two-story affairs with the exception of the smallest, which houses an alter room.